cjacker/wl-find-cursor/README.md

 ### for KDE user

 It seems kwin_wayland didn't implement virtual pointer protocol, but had layer shell support.
-I make a workaround for it, wl-find-cursor can accept a cmd to emulate mouse move event, for example, with 'ydotool':
+I make a workaround for it, wl-find-cursor can accept a command to emulate mouse move event, for example, with 'ydotool':

 ```
 wl-find-cursor -c "ydotool mousemove 0 1" -p
 ```

-# How to enlarge the cursor size
+# Off topic: how to enlarge the cursor size

-A large cursor will make things easier, usually I set cursor size to 64:
+A large cursor will make things easier, usually I set cursor size to 64 in sway:

 ```
 gsettings set org.gnome.desktop.interface cursor-size 64